Indian PM Narendra Modi meets with African leaders during the International Solar Alliance meeting – an initiative created by India.

 It is also home to the dynamic Victorian Government Business Office led by Michelle Wade – essential to talk with them about your India entry plans.

+One of the most frequent questions for INTO INDIA is how do we find the right business partner in India?
 Most case studies of Australian businesses succeeding in India reveal one key element – finding the right local partner.

 What is the right local partner?